Joseph Heitman, MD, PhD

 Ralph Dean, PhD is a William Neal Reynolds Distinguished Professor of Plant Pathology at North Carolina State University.
 His work is focuses on the mechanisms regulating fungal phytopathogenesis, primarily in Magnaporthe oeyzae, the causal agent of rice blast disease.
 Areas of emphasis include signal pathways, effector proteins, transcription networks, comparative genomics and proteomics.
 He is the founder and first director of the Center for Integrated Fungal Research (CIFR).

-Ralph Goldman, PhD is Professor and Chair of Microbiology and Immunology at the University of North Carolina at Chapel Hill.
+Ralph Goldman, PhD is Professor and former Chair of Microbiology and Immunology at the University of North Carolina at Chapel Hill.
 His laboratory’s research focuses on the pathogenesis of several infectious respiratory diseases, including histoplasmosis, pertussis, and pneumonic plague.
 The work on Histoplasma capsulatum is focused on the interactions of this dimorphic fungus with macrophages and the identification of genes that are important for intracellular survival and proliferation.
 He is a Fellow of the American Academy of Microbiology (since 2002) and a Fellow of the American Association for the Advancement of Science (since 2012)

 John R. Perfect, MD is James B. Duke Professor of Medicine, Chief of Infectious Diseases, and Director of the Duke University Mycology Research Unit (DUMRU).
 His laboratory examines the molecular pathogenesis/epidemiology, diagnosis and treatment of cryptococcosis.
 He has broad interests in the treatment of yeast and mould infections and and participates in investigations from bench to bedside.
 From antifungal drug development to clinical guidelines, he advises the pharmaceutical industry and is on the Board of Directors of the International Mycoses Study Group.